 Where to Stay

 Mammoth Lakes has strict home rental restrictions which many homeowners try to get around.
 My experience with renting homes in Mammoth vs. Condos: they are generally not kept up as well since owners don’t visit often.
 And while it is nice to stay in a larger home with pretty views of the mountains, there are very few homes within walking distance to the slopes.
+The most convenient Mammoth Lakes lodging is as follows:

 I think for visitors, the best place to stay is in the Village Lodges.
 Three buildings (Lincoln House, Grand Sierra and White Mountain) which surround the shops and restaurants at the Village.
 A great feature of the lodges is the large pool and hot tub that sits at the center of the buildings.
 There is also a gondola at the Village which will take you directly to Canyon Lodge and the ski lifts.
 The Village Lodges have studio, 1 br, 2-3 br condos which have stocked kitchens.
 For families, the efficiency of this location is worth the money.